MiningTcup/Roblox-Multi-Instance/README.md

 ***

-**More:**
+More
+---
-1. Is this a virus?
-It's open source, you can look for yourself.
+Q. Is this a virus?

+A. It's open source, you can look for yourself.

-2. Will I get banned from Roblox?
-Extremly unlikely, as it this is not against Roblox ToS and is undetectable anyways.
+Q. Will I get banned from Roblox?

+A. Extremly unlikely, as this is not against Roblox ToS and is undetectable anyways.
+However, I cannot guaruntee anything.